otrv4/otrv4/architecture-decisions/005-brace-key.md

                                                      * Derives a new DH shared secret using Alice's public key received in the message (A_1) k_dh = DH(A_1, b_1)
-                                                     * Derives the new mix key from the k_dh M_3 = SHA3-256(k_dh)
+                                                     * Derives the new brace key from the k_dh M_3 = SHA3-256(k_dh)
-                                                     * Mixes the mix key with the ECDH shared secret to create the shared secret K_3 K_3 = SHA3-512(ECDH_3 || M_3)
+                                                     * Mixes the brace key with the ECDH shared secret to create the shared secret K_3 K_3 = SHA3-512(ECDH_3 || M_3)
                                                      * Uses K_3 with SHA3 to generate root and chain